learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 However, processing files as strings has one drawback: it tends to be slow.
 As you know, `String` is a type synonym for `[Char]`.
 `Char`s don't have a fixed size, because it takes several bytes to represent a character from, say, Unicode.
-Furthemore, lists are really lazy.
+Furthermore, lists are really lazy.
 If you have a list like `[1,2,3,4]`, it will be evaluated only when completely necessary.
 So the whole list is sort of a promise of a list.
 Remember that `[1,2,3,4]` is syntactic sugar for `1:2:3:4:[]`.